Captain's Log

 Account

-Repurposed from the previous "Help" tab; houses account-specific features, & gives users multi-lateral access to edit phone line details
+Repurposed from the previous "Help" tab; houses account-specific features & gives users multi-lateral access to edit phone line details

-09 - Validating IA updates
+09 - Validating the new structure

 Task 1